 Bicycle Network Tasmania's Social Rides are a great way to enjoy riding.
-With a schedule of rides on offer, you can pick the ride that suits your skill levels and interest, and know that you'll be in the company of supportive people.
-Social rides are a great way to make new friends, learn new skills, learn about new shortcuts and bikepaths, get fitter, see interesting gear and tricks that other riders may have, and generally have fun on a bike.
-And they're FREE!
+With a range of rides on offer, you can pick the ride that suits your skill levels and interest, and you'll be in the company of friendly supportive people.
+Our free social rides are a great way to make new friends, learn new skills, learn about new shortcuts and safe bikepaths, get fitter, see interesting gear that other riders may have, and generally have fun on a bike.

-The strength of the program will depend on members coming forward as volunteers to offer to lead rides.
+The strength of the program depends on members coming forward as volunteers to offer to lead rides.
 Leading social rides is a great way to "give back" to the riding community, and to help us to get "more people riding, more often".

 How can I hear about rides coming up?

-- Keep an eye on our Social Rides Calendar webpage.
+- Keep an eye on our Events Calendar.

 - InterCity Cycleway Roll